-The Madison County Probate Court has jurisdiction over Temporary Guardianships of minors.
-The Probate Court does not hear custody cases.
-Below is information related to the filing of Temporary Guardianship of a minor in Madison County, GA.
+The Madison County Probate Court has jurisdiction over Temporary Guardianship of minors.
+Scroll down to find information related to the filing of Temporary Guardianship of a minor.

 REQUIREMENTS FOR FILING TEMPORARY GUARDIANSHIP PETITIONS IN MADISON COUNTY